How to Tell Your Partner That You Want a Divorce

 The Partner and Co-Parent

 If you have children with your partner, save this conversation for a time when there are no children present.
 Discuss why you would like a divorce and how you think it will be better for the children overall.
-If your husband also wants a divorce, discuss how you would like to tell the children after you both have agreed upon a plan for co-parenting, custody, living arrangements and dating.
+If your spouse also wants a divorce, discuss how you would like to tell the children after you both have agreed upon a plan for co-parenting, custody, living arrangements, and dating.

 Try saying: